-Flexibility is king with the Venture Rewards – it has more than a dozen airline partners and an annual fee that is $95.
+Flexibility is king with the Venture Rewards – it has 10+ airline partners and an annual fee that is $95.
 For the traveler/shopper who is looking to spend and redeem in a variety of ways, the Venture Rewards card has beaucoup options.

-You’ll not only enjoy 3% cash back on dining and entertainment purchases, 2% back on groceries and 1% back on all other purchases, but also a 0% intro APR for 15 months on both balance transfers and new purchases ( 15.49% - 25.49% (Variable) after that), making it a great choice if you need to pay down debt or finance a large purchase but still want a card with serious long term rewards value.
-Plus, you can score a $150 sign-up bonus after spending just $500 in the first 3 months.
+You’ll not only enjoy 3% cash back on dining and entertainment purchases, 2% back at grocery stores and 1% back on all other purchases, but also a 0% intro APR for 15 months on new purchases (15.49% - 25.49% (Variable) after that), making it a great choice if you need to finance a large purchase but still want a card with serious long term rewards value.
+Plus, you can score a $200 sign-up bonus after spending just $500 in the first 3 months.

 Not only does the Capital One VentureOne Rewards Credit Card have a serviceable sign-up bonus and ongoing rewards, there are no annual fee and no foreign transaction fees.